adithyapaib/lenk.cf/README.md

 | :-------- | :-------      | :--------------------------------                              |
 | `url`     | `p.js`        | **Required** url of main URL.
 Responds with a random shortID.  |

+# Make sure you are using [encodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to send request to /p/

 &nbsp;

 #### List all the URL's in the Database